Cloud202-DevOps/ci-cd-pipeline/README.md

 - Use GitHub Actions to deploy AWS resources defined in a CloudFormation template.
 - Automate provisioning and manage infrastructure as code.

----

-Feel free to adjust or add any specific instructions as needed!